tayjieyangjayden-crypto/Jayden_tay_porfolio/README.md

 ##  My Motivation & Interest

-My interest in cybersecurity stems from a love for problem-solving and critical thinking.
-I don't just want to use technology—I want to understand how it works at a deep level so I can protect and defend it.
+My interest in cybersecurity stems from a interest for problem-solving and critical thinking.
+I don't just want to use technology, I want to understand how it works at a deep level so I can protect and defend it.
+I developed this interest from taking Innotech in my cca with my friends which led me to be more invested in things like cybersecurity and coding.

 I am fascinated by:
 * **Defensive Security (Blue Teaming):** Learning how to monitor systems, detect anomalies, and secure networks against unauthorized access.